Cervator/ArtifactoryFuns/jenkins/README.md

 For the sake of local development ease you can use `jenkins-secret-do-not-recomment.yaml` to prepare the secrets for Kubernetes, just enter the right values as instructed by comments.
 HOWEVER you do of course not want to commit the actual values, and for on-going maintenance we probably want the secret to not be maintained as part of the chart, at least until using a proper external secrets manager like Vault.
 For regular operations consider changing the hook resource file to a standard k8s secret, apply it manually, then let Argo handle everything else with the assumption that the secret is available.

-Note that the secret added there is for OAuth and would live GitHub-side in a place like https://github.com/organizations/Terasology/settings/applications - after setup you also define a GitHub Server within Jenkins config which in pairs with GitHub _Apps_ on all the target organizations on GitHub.
-Those get added in places like https://github.com/organizations/MovingBlocks/settings/installations
+Note that the secret added there is for OAuth and would live GitHub-side in a place like https://github.com/organizations/Terasology/settings/applications - after setup you also define a GitHub Server within Jenkins config and end up with GitHub apps added in places like https://github.com/organizations/MovingBlocks/settings/installations (see below)

 ## GitHub API via GitHub App